rancher/rancher.github.io/rancher/v1.2/en/upgrading/index.md

    > **Note:** It is important that you have trailing '/' at the end of the host path if you have copied a database out of a previous container.
 Otherwise, the directory ends up in the wrong place.

+5. Remove the old Rancher server container.
+Note: If you only stop the container, the container will be restarted if your machine is rebooted if you had used `--restart=always`.
+We recommend using `--restart=unless-stopped` and removing the container after your upgrade has been successful.

 <a id="multi-nodes"></a>

 ### Upgrading HA setup